rajendra1124/CybStSvpn/README.md

 ## CybStSvpn
 site-to-stie vpn with DMZ.
-Please refer the `topology image` for the architecture used.
+Please refer the `Eburkina-test-topo.png` image for the network topology used.

 ### Before jumping to site-to-site vpn:
 1. **Install GNS3**: Ensure GNS3 is installed and running on the specified server and listening on 0.0.0.0 not on a localhost.